 Laser Diode Stacks

-In a bar, the individual emitting areas (emitters) lie side by side and, together with the non-emitting areas between the emitters, they form the so-called active layer.
-The number, the width, and the spacing of the emitters are dependent on the manufacturer.
-The relative value of the emitting areas in the active layer with respect to the bar width is called filling factor (FF).
+Laser Diode Stacks: In a laser diode bar, the individual emitting areas (emitters) lie side by side, separated by the non-emitting areas.
+These sets of emitting/non-emitting regions form the so-called active layer.
+The number, the width, and the spacing of the emitters is manufacturer dependent.
+The relative value of the emitting areas in the active layer with respect to the bar width is the filling factor (FF).
 Typical filling factors are 30 – 90%.
-The center-to-center distance between two adjacent emitters is called emitter pitch.
+The center-to-center distance between two adjacent emitters is the emitter pitch.
 Z is the propagation axis of the laser radiation.
-The propagation axis Y is called fast axis (FA), the propagation axis X is termed slow axis (SA).
-This is connected with the beam angle (divergence) in the two planes, XZ and YZ.
+The propagation axis Y is the fast axis (FA) and the X axis is the slow axis (SA), referring to the rate of divergence.
+Therefore, these axes comprise the beam angle (divergence) in the two planes, XZ and YZ.